ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ### Coding the application

-Now that we have setup our requirements, we can program our application.
+Now that we have set up our requirements, we can program our application.
 Create a new Python file within the current directory and name it anything.
 I named mine "helloFlask".
 Next, enter the following code.